chunsheng612/render-zhuyin-web/README.md

 # render-zhuyin-web

-Codex Skill for rendering Mandarin Zhuyin / Bopomofo in web pages using the 班級黑板 display logic.
+Codex Skill for rendering Mandarin Zhuyin / Bopomofo in web pages using the 中文直式 display logic.

 ## Install